 The NRCG, based on its assessment of role profile and risk taken by an employee, could increase the coverage of employees that will be subject to deferral arrangements.

-The number of staff includes BBK, its overseas branches and direct wholly owned subsidiaries.
+The number of headcount includes the Bank, its overseas branches, wholly owned subsidiaries and subsidiaries of wholly owned subsidiaries.

 The net impact of other indirect staff costs amounting BD 211,297 has been included in the table above.

 Board Remuneration and Sitting Fees received by Members of Executive Management for representing the Bank in the boards of wholly owned subsidiaries and / or associate companies of BBK amounting BD 329,879 have been included in the table above.